Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Numerical Results

 \section{Numerical Results}

-In this section, we present the analysis of two different examples applying STFT, FSST or FSST2.
-First, the proposed methodology is applied to simulated data obtained from the WECC179 model.
-Secondly, the proposed methodology is applied to real PMU measurements obtained from an event occurred in ISO-NE \cite{Maslennikov2018}.
+In this section, we present the analysis of different examples applying STFT, FSST or FSST2.
+First, the proposed methodology is applied to simulated data in WECC179 model.
+Secondly, the proposed methodology is applied to PMU measurements of a real-world event occurred in ISO-NE \cite{Maslennikov2018}.
+Finally, we show the results on some representive cases of 2021 IEEE-NASPI OSL Contest \cite{OSL}.
 The code for the application of STFT, FSST, FSST2 is a modified version of \cite{Laurent2020code}.
 The choice of parameter $\sigma$ of the window is done by considering the minimal Rényi entropy of the FSST spectrum \cite{Gill2020}.
 Since the frequency band of electromechanical phenomena in power systems is usually between 0.1 Hz and 2.5 Hz, a parameter $\sigma$ that gives good results for different circumstances is the corresponding to $std_g$ in the range from 2s to 10s.
 Once defined, the value of $\Delta=3std_{\hat{g}}$ is an indication to verify the condition of well separated modes in frequency.